The Last Song (2010 film): Soundtrack

-Charts

-Singles

-"When I Look at You" was released as a single on February 16, 2010.
-It has peaked at #16 on the US Hot 100 and #24 on the Canadian Hot 100.

-Other songs

-"I Hope You Find It" is a track from the album.
-It received a large amount of digital downloads after the album was made available for online purchase.
-It debuted at #8 on Bubbling Under Hot 100 Singles chart in the week ending April 10, 2010 and peaked at #5 a week later before it dropped out in the week ending April 24, 2010.
-In September 2013, the song received media attention for being covered by Cher for her 25th studio album Closer to the Truth.
+The original soundtrack which used to promote the film, featuring its songs, were released through Hollywood Records on March 23, 2010, eight days ahead of the film's release.
+It featured contributions from OneRepublic, Alpha Rev, Allstar Weekend, José González, Maroon 5, Edwin McCain, Eskimo Joe, amongst several others.
+Cyrus performed two songs for the film: "When I Look at You" and "I Hope You Find It".
+The former was originally included from her EP The Time of Our Lives, and was released as a single on February 16, 2010.
+The soundtrack saw a major increase in sales in the week of the film's DVD release.

 Release

 Walt Disney Studios Motion Pictures originally scheduled The Last Song for wide release on January 8, 2010, but was delayed from January 8, 2010 to March 31, 2010.

 Marketing

 Upon the release of the novel on September 8, Sparks began a book tour reaching around 13 cities and gave several interviews.
 During these events, he discussed writing both the novel and the screenplay.
 Cyrus and Walt Disney Studios Chairman Dick Cook discussed the film on September 11, 2009 at the first D23 Expo.
 The first clips from the film appeared online on September 11, 2009, interspersed within one version of the "When I Look at You" music video.
 The film's first trailer was integrated into Cyrus' Wonder World Tour and premiered during the tour's opening night on September 14, 2009 in Portland, Oregon.
 Midway through each concert, the trailer was shown on large video screens surrounding the stage.
 After it finished, Cyrus played a white piano and sang "When I Look at You" while film clips continued to play on the screens behind her.
 On November 16, 2009, the first three film stills were released via the film's Facebook page.
 The following day, the film's trailer premiered online.
 The film's premiere was held in Los Angeles on March 25, 2010.

 Cyrus was originally planned to go to the UK premiere of the film, but due to the April 14, 2010 eruption of the volcano Eyjafjallajökull that blanketed Europe in volcanic ash and grounded all flights to and from the continent, she was unable to attend.